|The Frankfurt-Tipp rating - Movie:|

-Film: In the future computer programs have become extremely powerful.
-In order not to completely lose control over them, a group of convicted cyber criminals are to clean up and, if necessary, delete some faulty programs on various space freighters.
-When the repair of an Orcus freighter is ordered at short notice, everything initially looks like a routine order.
-What the prisoners and their guard don't know, however, is that the spaceship is a former prison freighter, in which the guard program IAM (Jason Momoa) has developed a dangerous life of its own.
-It won't be long before the attempts to shut IAM down claim their first victim.
-But in the tough hacker Kaida (Jeananne Goossen) the murderous computer program has found a serious opponent...
+Movie: In the future, computer programs have become extremely powerful.
+To avoid losing full control of them, a group of convicted cybercriminals are tasked with cleaning up and, if necessary, deleting some faulty programs on various space freighters.
+When the repair of an Orcus freighter is ordered on short notice, everything looks like a routine job at first.
+What the inmates and their warden don't know, however, is that the spacecraft is a former prison freighter where the guardian program IAM (Jason Momoa) has taken on a dangerous life of its own.
+It's not long before the attempts to shut down IAM claim their first victim.
+But in the tough hacker Kaida (Jeananne Goossen), the murderous computer program has found a serious adversary...

-Extras: As a bonus there's not only the trailer, but also a worthwhile look behind the scenes (approx. 18:11 min.), which reveals the ambitions David Hewlett used to approach the production of the sci-fi cyber thriller.
+Extras: As a bonus, in addition to the trailer, there is a quite worth seeing look behind the scenes (approx. 18:11 min.), which reveals with what ambitions David Hewlett approached the production of the sci-fi cyber thriller.

 Conclusion: Debug - Enemy System is low budget sci-fi fare that doesn't necessarily score with great effects or a polished script.
 Still, it's noticeable that director David Hewlett has approached the film with a love for the genre and a very exciting story at its core.
 The result is solid B-movie fare with a slight trash factor.
 Nothing more, but nothing less either.
 On the Blu-ray, the film presents itself in good picture and sound quality.
 The bonus material offers a nice look behind the scenes, where the ambitions of the creators are better apparent than in the finished film.
 Not a masterpiece, but in the end just recommendable!